Horizontal and vertical writing in East Asian scripts: Graphic novels and comics

-By modern countries
+Modern usage

 Japanese and Traditional Chinese

 Both horizontal and vertical writing are used in Japan, Hong Kong, Macau and Taiwan.
-Traditional Chinese is also used in Mainland China in a few limited contexts, such as some books on ancient literature, or as an aesthetic choice for some signs on shops, temples, etc. In those contexts, both horizontal and vertical writing are used as well.
+Traditional characters are also used in mainland China in a few limited contexts, such as some books on ancient literature, or as an aesthetic choice for some signs on shops, temples, etc. In those contexts, both horizontal and vertical writing are used as well.

 Vertical writing is commonly used for novels, newspapers, manga, and many other forms of writing.
-Because it goes downwards, vertical writing is invariably used on the spines of books.
+Because it goes downward, vertical writing is invariably used on the spines of books.
 Some newspapers combine the two forms, using the vertical format for most articles but including some written horizontally, especially for headlines.
 Musical notation for some Japanese instruments such as the shakuhachi is written vertically.

 Horizontal writing is easier for some purposes; academic texts are sometimes written this way since they often include words and phrases in other languages, which are more easily incorporated horizontally.
 Scientific and mathematical texts are nearly always written horizontally, since in vertical writing equations must be turned sideways, making them more difficult to read.

 Similarly, English language textbooks, which contain many English words, are usually printed in horizontal writing.
 This is not a fixed rule, however, and it is also common to see English words printed sideways in vertical writing texts.

-Computer text is usually presented in horizontal format; see Japanese language and computers.

-Business cards in Japan (meishi) are often printed vertically in Japanese on one side, and horizontally in English on the other.
+Japanese business cards (meishi) are often printed vertically in Japanese on one side, and horizontally in English on the other.
 Postcards and handwritten letters may be arranged horizontally or vertically, but the more formal the letter the more likely it is to be written vertically.
 Envelope addresses are usually vertical, with the recipient's address on the right and the recipient's name in the exact centre of the envelope.
 See also Japanese etiquette.